TheObjectOrientedOnes/project-prep/Project: Midterm Prep#1.md

   * We will have 1-on-1 discussion.
 Responsbility will fall upon the individual who notices it first to bring up the issue immediately.

 * *How and when will you escalate the conflict if your resolution attempts are unsuccessful?*
-  * Should all attempts at a peaceful resolution fail, speed and violence of action will be the ultimate checkmate.
-But we could probably call in some help from Audrey before we resort to violence.
+  * Should all attempts at a peaceful resolution fail, call in the instructor.

 ### Communication Plan